Brutal [Meta]Introduction to Dependent Types in Agda

 sub (succ n) (succ m) (s≤s .{m} .{n} y) = sub n m y

-sub n m even = case m of
+sub n m less = case m of

 z≤n {k} -> n